At a national level, the multifamily asset class typically offers the most steady ROI for property investors.

 If you are looking to find a duplex for sale or any other smaller-scale multi family home, Zillow will undoubtedly provide you with a large volume of options.

 Trulia is another residential platform, like Zillow, that is known widely as having a simple yet intuitive user interface.

 The platform is used by property buyers, as well as property sellers and renters.

 Owners.com takes a bit of a different route when it comes to the way users search for properties on their platform.

-They use different language and search filters to allow users to feel more casual when running a property search.
+They use different language and search filters to allow for a more casual feel when running a property search.

-On the home search page.
-Instead of price, they use, “I’m willing to spend,” where you can apply your price limit.
+On the home search page, instead of a price range filter, they use, “I’m willing to spend,” as the selection where you can apply your price limit.